learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 In particular, you have a dedicated cluster for each of the environments of each of your applications — for example, you have a cluster that hosts nothing but the _dev_ environment of _app1_ (call it _app1-dev_), and so on.

-If you have 3 applications and 3 evironments for each application, you get a total of 9 clusters.
+If you have 3 applications and 3 environments for each application, you get a total of 9 clusters.

-_Let's see what the the pros and cons of this approach are._
+_Let's see what the pros and cons of this approach are._

 ### 👍 Reduced blast radius